Assert, Explain, Resolve

 Two content architectures

-Most content follows: Introduce, Explain, Conclude.
+The default content architecture follows: Introduce, Explain, Conclude.
 It informs without directing.
 The reader finishes knowing more but deciding nothing.
 This is the architecture of content that ranks and decays.

 Judgment Design follows: Assert, Explain, Resolve.
 It takes a position, proves it with evidence, and tells the reader what to do.
 The reader finishes with a decision framework they didn’t have before.
 This is the architecture of content that compounds.